Momofuku (restaurants): Restaurants

 In 2012, David Chang opened Momofuku Toronto, Momofuku's first location in Canada.
-It is in a three-story glass cube on University Avenue in Downtown Toronto and is home to Noodle Bar, Nikai, Daishō and Shōtō.

-Noodle Bar is on the ground floor and is a sister-restaurant to the one the same name in New York City.
-The menu features bowls of ramen and a roster of dishes like steamed buns and rice cakes.
-The restaurant is home to a custom piece of art created by Steve Keene.
+It was located in a three-story glass cube on University Avenue in Downtown Toronto and was home to Noodle Bar, Nikai, Daishō and Shōtō.
+Noodle Bar was on the ground floor and was a sister-restaurant to that of the same name in New York City.
+The menu featured bowls of ramen and a roster of dishes like steamed buns and rice cakes.
+The restaurant was home to a custom piece of art created by Steve Keene.

-Nikai is a bar and lounge on the second floor of Momofuku Toronto.
-The menu features cocktails, beer, wine, and sake.
-Guests can order items from both the Noodle Bar and Daishō menus.
+Nikai was a bar and lounge on the second floor of Momofuku Toronto.
+The menu featured cocktails, beer, wine, and sake.
+Guests could order items from both the Noodle Bar and Daishō menus.

-Daishō is on the third floor.
-The menu features large-format meals meant for parties of 4–10 guests and an à la carte menu that includes dishes to share.
-Shōtō is in the Daishō dining room on the third floor.
-Shōtō serves a roughly 10-course tasting menu that is based on market availability.
-Guests are seated along the counter and served by the chefs.
+Daishō was located on the third floor.
+The menu featured large-format meals meant for parties of 4–10 guests and an à la carte menu that included dishes to share.
+Shōtō was in the Daishō dining room on the third floor.
+Shōtō served a roughly 10-course tasting menu that was based on market availability.
+Guests were seated along the counter and served by the chefs.
+Momofuku Toronto closed permanently in 2022.

 Chang opened Momofuku CCDC, his first restaurant in the Washington, D.C. area in October 2015 in the downtown CityCenterDC development.
 The restaurant included a Milkbar location.

 The location closed permanently in 2020 as part of a larger restructuring.

 Momofuku Milk Bar, under the direction of pastry chef Christina Tosi, is based in New York City and has several locations in the cities of Washington and Toronto.

 Momofuku Nishi (which means "west") opened in January 2016 and is Momofuku's first restaurant on the west side.
 In New York City's Chelsea neighborhood, guests can choose from à la carte offerings for lunch or dinner.

 Momofuku Las Vegas is Momofuku's first restaurant in the western U.S. It is inside of The Cosmopolitan of Las Vegas.
 The menu draws influence from all over the world, including the U.S., Korea, and Japan.
 The constantly evolving menu features steamed buns, noodles, and meat and seafood meant for sharing.